Devlonoah/devlonoah/README.md

-# 👋 Hi there!

-I'm Opeyemi Lawal,
+I’m Opeyemi Lawal,
-Passionate Mobile App Developer , Crafting Innovative Solutions for Android and iOS.
+A passionate Mobile App Developer dedicated to crafting innovative solutions for Android and iOS platforms. 🚀